 Our simple but tasty menu has become an anticipated tradition.
 It includes Favorite Christmas Breakfast Casserole, Triple-Cheese Broccoli Puff, Warm Curried Fruit, Apple-Raisin Bundt Cake and Cider Wassail.
 This meal works so well for our schedule because much of the food can be prepared ahead of time.

-Our celebration actually begins on Christmas Eve, when husband Ron and I host a family gathering with gift exchange and potluck dinner at our home on Big Long Lake, about 45 miles north of Fort Wayne, Indiana.
+Our celebration actually begins on Christmas Eve, when husband Ron and I host a family gathering with gift exchange and holiday potluck dinner at our home on Big Long Lake, about 45 miles north of Fort Wayne, Indiana.
 The property has been in my family since 1927, and my grandfather built our house.

 We’re joined by our daughters, Robin and Heather, and their families, including grandchildren Anthony, Samantha and Colton and great-granddaughter Gabi.
 After brunch on Christmas Day, they all move on to celebrate with the other side of their families.